 Slurp Wines is committed to protecting and respecting our customers' data.

 This policy sets out the different areas where your privacy is concerned and outlines your and our obligations and requirements in relation to the data you provide to us when using the website ("www.slurp.co.uk").
 Furthermore, this policy also describes the way we process, store and protect your data and information.

 This policy applies where we are acting as a data controller with respect to your personal data (personal data means any information about you from which you can be identified) and where we determine the purposes and means of the processing of such personal data.
 It captures personal data entered across all channels: through our website, and when you call us or email us.

 This policy relates to personal information that identifies “you” meaning customers or potential customers, suppliers, individuals who browse our website and other individuals outside our organisation with whom we interact.

 This policy is not intended for children and we would never knowingly collect personal data relating to children.

-By using the marketing preferences functionality in your online account, you can specify whether you would like to receive direct marketing communications and limit the use of your information.
+By using the marketing preferences functionality in your online account, you can specify whether you would like to receive direct marketing communications, including participation in the Slurp rewards and limit the use of your information.
 You can access and update your marketing preferences by logging into your account here or by simply contacting us.

 How to contact us